Charlotte station (Amtrak): Southern Depot

 Opened in 1906, the Southern Depot (also referred as Southern Station) was designed by Frank Milburn and was located at 531 West Trade Street.
 Replacing the Richmond and Danville Depot, which was located in same area, the three-story Mediterranean style station had one side platform and one island platform operating on three tracks.
 The facility included waiting areas, ticket office and baggage facilities on the first floor; the second floor was dedicated to railroad use and a five-story tower.
 A separate two-story Southern Express Company (packaging services) building was located south adjacent to station, while the three-story Stonewall Hotel was located east adjacent to the station.
 Eaves on nearly all sides of the station, it also had a high arch going over two tracks, connecting with the island platform canopy.

 Multiple trains per day traveled through the station on the route of today's Crescent, the Southern Railway incarnation of the train, as well as other trains, such as the Peach Queen.
 The station was also the point of departure for the Southern's Augusta Special toward Augusta, Georgia's Augusta Union Station by way of Columbia, South Carolina until the route's termination in 1966.

-Because of a grade separation project and the reduction in passenger service, the station was replaced in 1962 with the current Southern, and later Amtrak, station at 1914 North Tryon Street.
-Soon afterwards the station was razed, while two of the three tracks were raised to separate grade crossings with Fourth, Trade and Fifth streets.
+Because of a grade separation project and the reduction in passenger service, the station was replaced in November 1962 with the current Southern, and later Amtrak, station at 1914 North Tryon Street.
+The station was razed from February 1963, with demolition work completed later that year.
+Two of the three tracks were raised to separate grade crossings with Fourth, Trade and Fifth streets.
 In November 1973, a Greyhound station was opened where the Southern Depot once stood, while unused land became car parking lots.